gubrus50/Minecraft-Development-Tools-Classic/README.md

 ## WHAT IS Minecraft-DT?
 Minecraft-DT is a simple launcher for special development tools.
 Development tools are basically a third party editors based on game known as [Minecraft](https://www.minecraft.net/en-us/).
 Those editors allow the user to save their time by taking part in complex tasks.
-Take one of our tools as an example: [``Command Creation Generator``](https://github.com/gubrus50/Minecraft-Development-Tools/releases/tag/Command-Creation-Generator-v0.1.2) or go to [``Downloads section``](https://github.com/gubrus50/Minecraft-Development-Tools/blob/master/README.md#downloads).
+Take one of our tools as an example: [Command Creation Generator](https://github.com/gubrus50/Minecraft-Development-Tools/releases/tag/Command-Creation-Generator-v0.1.2) or go to [Downloads section](https://github.com/gubrus50/Minecraft-Development-Tools/blob/master/README.md#downloads).

 > <b>News</b> about the application can be found at **[Minecraft-Development-Tools/releases](https://github.com/gubrus50/Minecraft-Development-Tools/releases)**